-Provider agrees that it shall not notify any third party (including any regulatory authority or customer) of any Security Incident without first obtaining Hopin’s prior written consent.
-Further, Provider agrees that Hopin shall have the sole right to determine: (i) whether notice of the Security Incident is to be provided to any individuals, regulators, law enforcement agencies, or others; and (ii) the form and contents of such notice.
+Provider shall not disclose the existence of any Security Incident to any third party without first obtaining Hopin’s prior written consent.
+Hopin has the sole right to determine: (i) whether notice of the Security Incident is to be provided to any customers, individuals, regulators, law enforcement agencies, or others; and (ii) the form and content of such notice.

 Provider will inform Hopin within 48 hours when Hopin’s data is being sought in response to legal process or other applicable law, unless prohibited by applicable law from notifying Hopin.